 Lysichiton americanus is a PERENNIAL growing to 1 m (3ft 3in) by 0.8 m (2ft 7in) at a slow rate.

-It is hardy to zone 6.
-It is in flower in April, and the seeds ripen from Jun to July.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Insects.
+See above for USDA hardiness.
+It is hardy to UK zone 6.
+It is in flower in April, and the seeds ripen from June to July.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Insects.

 Habitats